mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 Roll Mode (turquoise LED)
 -------------------------

-| This mode lets you repeat a number of beats while keep pushing a Pad button down.
+| This mode lets you repeat a number of beats while keep pushing a pad button down.
 | The :hwlabel:`SLIP` function remains active so that the track continues at the position where it had been playing forward the whole time.

 .. figure:: ../../_static/controllers/denon_mc7000_roll_mode.svg